A control-theoretic simplification of adaptive bitrate (ABR) video streaming

 \section{Abstract}

-Combining flatness-based control, model-free control and algebraic estimation techniques permits to trivialize several key issues in the adaptive bitrate (ABR) setting, now the dominant industry approach in video streaming: 1) A straightforward open-loop strategy for the bitrate and the buffer level; 2) closing the loop permits not only to take into account unavoidable mismatches and disturbances, like Internet fluctuations, but also the inherently discrete nature of the bitrate; 3) an easily implementable closed-form estimate for a bandwidth allows to handle severe variations of the channel capacity.
+Adaptive bitrate streaming (ABR) over the HyperText Transfer Protocol (HTTP), which raises numerous delicate questions, is nowadays almost the only approach to video streaming.
+This paper presents elementary solutions to three key issues: 1) A straightforward feedforward control strategy for the bitrate and the buffer level via flatness-based control.
+2) Closing the loop permits mitigating unavoidable mismatches and disturbances, such as Internet fluctuations.
+This is adapted from the new HEOL setting, which mixes model-free and flatness-based controls.
+3) An easily implementable closed-form estimate of the bandwidth via algebraic identification techniques is derived, perhaps for the first time.
+It permits handling severe variations in channel capacity.
 Several computer experiments and metrics for evaluating the Quality of Experience (QoE) are displayed and discussed.